 During their routine monitoring at Maryland, Ojota, Ogudu, Agboyi – Ketu, Alapere, Ketu and Mile 12, they made some arrests.

-Two commercial buses and a Toyota Camry loading passengers between Ketu and Mile 12 were impounded and handed over to Ketu Divisional Police Station.
+Two danfo buses and a camry loading passengers between Ketu and Mile 12 were impounded and handed over to Ketu Divisional Police Station.